 Our Cuba tours venture far off the beaten path to the Viñales Valley, a stunningly serene and beautiful UNESCO World Heritage Site famous for its tobacco plantations.
 We’ll meet a third-generation tobacco farmer and learn how he makes organic Cohiba and Montecristo cigars.
 Your Cuba tour won’t be complete until you try one dipped in honey!
 We’ll also dine at a delicious private restaurant with panoramic views across the entire valley and stroll through their organic farm.
 After lunch we will explore the town of Las Terrazas, which is a UNESCO Biosphere Reserve and the site of one of the oldest coffee plantations in Cuba.

 We then journey to the town of Trinidad, where the sounds of street music and clip-clopping horse carriages evoke the town’s colonial history.
 A short drive away, we will meet with fishermen bringing in the morning haul, and learn the secrets to making Cuban grilled fish while chatting with a former fisherman turned chef in his open kitchen.

-Don’t miss this opportunity to join one of our legal Cuba tours during a pivotal moment in history.
+Don’t miss this opportunity to join one of our legal Cuba culinary tours during a pivotal moment in history.
 For more information, please call 1-800-567-9400 or email us today.
-Our Cuba culinary tour is operated under a license granted by the US Treasury Department.
+Our Cuba tours are operated under a license granted by the US Treasury Department.

 Top Press Coverage: